devtekve/ISRORBilling/README.md

 This tool handles the login from users into ISROR files; It has been designed extensible, so you can create your own login flow if you want to.

 ## Appsettings layout
-Appsettings is where you can configure the tool's behavior.
+Appsettings is where you can configure the tool's behavior, you can override appsettings values depending on the environment you are running (`Development`, `Staging`, `Production`, etc...)

 ```json
 {